 To be fair, Bassett does offer up some new creatures, however these are weak and unimaginative creations – sinister clowns and butchers, zombified people in a mall turning into the camera to gurgle goo and Malcolm McDowell placing an amulet in his guts that transforms him.
 The most freakish creation that the film manages to produce is a scene where an imprisoned victim is slowly transformed into a mannequin and then her head torn off by a giant creature made up of mannequin parts that promptly incorporates her head into its piecemeal body.

-Silent Hill: Revelation is also shot in the 3-D process.
-This is something aimed at extra box-office dollar that immediately drags the film down.
+Silent Hill: Revelation is also shot in 3-D. This is something aimed at extra box-office dollar that immediately drags the film down.
 The problem with this is that the first Silent Hill (and the game) derived its effect from the uncanny, in producing otherworldly creations that seemed downright freakish and unearthly.
 Silent Hill: Revelation unfortunately is a film arranged less around the generation of sinister mood than it is a series of pop-up shocks where the various creations appear, leer into the camera and/or do the equivalent of go ‘boo’ – it is Silent Hill reduced to pop-up Clive Barker.

-On a basic plot level, dealing with the teenage Sharon makes for a logical mean of continuing the plot from the first film.
+On a basic plot level, dealing with the teenage Sharon is a logical means of continuing the plot from the first film.
 On the face of it, the plot set-up about her going back to confront her Alessa half would seem a reasonable one filled with possibilities; in actuality, this only plays out in the pedestrian way.
 It is something that a better film could have done much with but Silent Hill: Revelation turns it into an uninteresting journey that unimaginatively and unatmospherically only revisits what went before.
 The writing that has gone into this is down around the level of a dull B horror film churned out with indifferent care.